Select

 }

-Paginate rows based on a composite primary key is also available.
+Paginate rows based on a composite primary keys are also supported.

 use sea_orm::{entity::*, query::*, tests_cfg::cake_filling};